FinalStryke/naming/README.md

 A base set of scripts for naming characters, or naming objects.

 character_naming includes lists of names, and chooses from them randomly.
 Not recommended for commerical use, as most of the names are taken from existing works.
+Uses a method to remove duplicates, so it is not necessary to check the existing name lists before adding new names.

 ship_naming choses from lists to print out a string "The A of B", such as "The Fastness of Alexandria".
 Initially written to name ships in Sins of a Solar Empire.